opendatacube/datacube-ows/docs/cfg_component_styles.rst

 Callback Function Components
 +++++++++++++++++++++++++++++

-In a callback function component, the user defines a callback function using OWS's `function configuration format <cfg_functions.rst>`_.
+In a callback function component, the user declares a callback function using OWS's `function configuration format <cfg_functions.rst>`_.

 The function must take an xarray Dataset containing the raw band data